ziaulalam1/sales-revenue-optimization/README.md

 This repository includes cleaned CSV files, SQL Queries, and the Tableau Workbook used in the creation of this project.

 Project By Hunter Baliatico.
-Connnect with me on LinkedIn (https://www.linkedin.com/in/hunter-baliatico-a9473823a/)
+Connect with me on LinkedIn (https://www.linkedin.com/in/hunter-baliatico-a9473823a/)